Right of Way (easement) disputes

 How are Rights of Way Created?

 The surest way to create an easement is by deed.
 This can be a deed executed by both landowners with the sole purpose of creating the right of way, but, more often, the creation of an right of way is just one part of a deed transferring ownership of a piece of land.
 For example the owner of a large piece of land may sell part of it, at the same time granting to the buyer a right of way over the retained land.

 Granting a right of way explicitly is to be preferred because the exact extent of the easement can be set out.
 However in certain circumstances an easement will be implied if not explicitly stated.
 For example if the owner of land containing two houses sells one house, and there is a made up drive from the public road to the house which is sold which passes over the retained land, the grant of a right of way will be implied.

 If a landowner (or several landowners in succession) has acted, for at least 20 years, as if they had a right of way then it is presumed that a right of way exists even if no explicit (or implied) grant can be found.
 This is known as "prescription".

 The Land Registration Act 2002 is designed to avoid, or at least reduce the likelihood of, a purchaser being bound by interests affecting the land which the purchaser is unaware of.
 Some interests which affect registered land have to be registered and, if not registered, are lost when the registered land is sold.

-Private rights of way created since 2003 have to be registered.
-Rights created before then, can, and in some cases should, be registered, but even if a right of way created before 2003 is not registered against the land it burdens it will not be lost when that land is sold if:-
+Rights of way created before 2003 (or created after 2003 but by implication or prescription rather than expressly) can, and in some cases should, be registered, but even if such a right of way is not registered against the land it burdens it will not be lost when that land is sold if:-

 the buyer knows about it, or